Utkarsh-Srivastava-official/Used_Car_Price_Prediction/README.md

 This is a real-world project that works with the machine learning algorithm.
 The main components of the project include the following:
 * Training data to extract meaningful insights
 * Visualizing data to find patterns among different factors
-* Implementing – linear regression algorithm
+* Implemented – linear regression algorithm
 The dataset I’m using here to train a car price prediction model was downloaded from Kaggle.
 It contains data about all the main features that contribute to the price of a car.
 This project takes the parameters of an used car like: Company name, Model name, Year of Car Purchase, Fuel Type &amp;  Number of Kilometers it has been driven.
 It then predicts the possible price of the car , on which it can be re-saled .
 Make a visit : https://used-car-price-predictor-app.herokuapp.com/